koopthekoopa/RFL/README.md

 Revolution Face Library
 =======================

-A work-in-progress decompilation of the Revolution Face Library (rev. March 6 2008) from left over library archives in *Challenge Me: Word Puzzles*.
+A work-in-progress decompilation of the Revolution Face Library from left over library archives in *Challenge Me: Word Puzzles*.

 The library is responsible for handling Miis on the Nintendo Wii.

 This repository does not contain any of the original objects.
 An existing copy of the game [`[SC5PGN]`](https://wiki.dolphin-emu.org/index.php?title=SC5PGN) *Challenge Me: Word Puzzles* is required.
 (See [Building](#building) below.)

 Supported versions:

-- Debug
+- 20080306 (default)
-- Release
+- 20080216

 Dependencies
 ============